| National |

 Subnational population projections are produced in a consistent way across all areas and use a robust methodology so that they are relevant for all types of users.
 They are used in a number of ways, including: for local planning of health, education and other service provisions; as a basis for household projections; and as a basis for projections produced by other organisations.
-Dependent on timing of central government planning rounds, they are also sometimes used in the assessment of local authority needs and the funding formula.
+Dependent on the timing of central government planning rounds, they are also sometimes used in the assessment of local authority needs and the funding formula.

 Strengths and limitations

-Each set of subnational population projections uses the same methods for projecting the population for all local authorities in England, so that data for one local authority are comparable with data for other local authorities.
+The strengths of the subnational population projections data include that these data provide users with an indication of the potential size, and age and sex structure, of the future population of local authorities in England.
+Also, each set of subnational population projections uses the same methods for projecting the population for all local authorities in England, so that data for one local authority are comparable with data for other local authorities.

 (The degree to which the statistical output meets users' needs.)

-Subnational population projections are demographic, trend-based projections indicating potential levels of the future population and are used primarily for planning purposes.
+Subnational population projections are demographic, trend-based projections indicating potential levels of the future population, and they are used primarily for planning purposes.
 While the national population projections inform policy and planning at the national level, the subnational population projections inform policy and planning at the local level.
 Uses include, but are not limited to:

 allocation of resources from central government to local areas

 calculation of local rates, measures and indicators

 A robust and objective methodology is employed to create subnational population projections that are relevant for all types of users.